-The Office of Digital Cartography and GIS (ODCGIS) provides all computer mapping and geographic/analytic support for the BPDA.
-In addition, the initiative creates and maintains databases related to zoning, economic development, demographics, land use and environmental planning.
-ODCGIS is responsible for creating and maintaining all official zoning maps and maintains up to date versions on the BPDA website.
-The GIS program's mission is to exceed customer expectations, maintain and operate an agencywide enterprise mapping system, geospatial applications and web services while being innovative and adapting to the changing market for geospatial technology and data analytics.
+The BPDA Geographic Information System (GIS) Lab provides mapping and analytical support for the Boston Planning & Development Agency.
+In addition, the program creates and maintains databases related to zoning, economic development, demographics, land use and environmental planning.
+BPDA GIS Lab is responsible for creating and maintaining all official zoning maps and maintains up to date versions on the BPDA website.
+The GIS program's mission is to exceed customer expectations, maintain and operate an agency wide enterprise mapping system, geospatial applications and web services while being innovative and adapting to the changing market for geospatial technology and data analytics.

 Role in the Agency